-She was struck by the fact that these women didn’t let the assumptions of the day (dresses and skirts, hats and gloves) to prevent them from grabbing a shovel and breaking ground.
+Ashley was struck by the fact that the women in the picture seemed to not let the assumptions of the day (for women to be expected to wear dresses and skirts, hats and gloves into the woods) prevent them from grabbing a shovel and breaking ground.

-Pioneers in Skirts wants to honor them, and recognize that without them women today wouldn’t have the opportunities they have.
+Pioneers in Skirts wants to honor them, and recognize that without them women today wouldn’t have the opportunities we have.

-Today there is a new Pioneer in skirts: the millennial.
+Today there is a new Pioneer.
 Confronted by the fact she is not immune to bias, she has taken up yesterday’s baton.
-She’s learning the history of those who paved her way, she’s finding and working with allies, and developing new methods and collaborative approaches to confront the bias she encounters.
+She’s learning the history of those who paved her way, she’s finding and working with allies, and developing new methods and collaborative approaches to confront the sexism and bias she encounters.

-Pioneers in Skirts is the catalyst for the millennial wave.
-It will empower every Pioneer to grab their own shovel and continue to break ground.
+Pioneers in Skirts is a film that will feed into the next wave of feminism.
+Our aim is to empower every Pioneer to grab her and his own shovel and continue to break ground.